The short version

 Where the overlap is

 More overlap than most competitor pairs, but still narrow.
 CoStar does cover tenancies in its curated database, so for a Class A industrial park in Dallas or a well-covered office tower in Manhattan, CoStar will show you the tenant roster and sometimes contact info.
 But for the long-tail of small-to-mid-size industrial operators, owner-occupied warehouses, family-owned logistics, and any submarket that isn't core CoStar territory, the tenancy coverage gets thin fast.
+I saw this constantly working listings in West Auckland and again in DFW.

-SCAYLED's edge is the long tail — and the fact that the scan is live, covers any address, and returns contact-ready decision-makers, not just tenant names.
+SCAYLED's edge is the long tail, and the fact that the scan is live, covers any address, and returns contact-ready decision-makers, not just tenant names.

 Feature comparison